The Risks of Contracting and Why You Should Be Employing Remotely

 - making you aware of potential risks in advance

 - ensuring your company’s intellectual property rights

-The table below summarises the benefits of remote employment as compared to contracting.
+The table below summarises the benefits of remote employment.

 Omnipresent’s solution includes an exceptional digital platform, OmniPlatform, for all your records and HR activities.
 Our software is user-friendly and highly secure.
 We value your privacy and we are going to the greatest lengths to ensure your data is completely safe.